 The risk of UTI is at higher level at the few months of life of infants.
-This susceptibility has been attributed to an incompletely developed adaptive immune system.
 The incidence of the UTI is greater in boys than the girls under the age of 1 year but after the 1 year, girls are more susceptible to develop UTI than the boys.